Accessibility in the Workplace for the Deaf-Blind: 5 Key Takeaways

-On Tuesday, December 8th, Diamond partnered with the Helen Keller National Center to host a webinar highlighting strategies for creating workplaces that are accessible and welcoming to the deaf-blind community.
-The webinar was a panel discussion featuring Joe Devon of Diamond, Chris Woodfill and Laila Chouinard of the Helen Keller National Center, Gloria Puentes of Sodexo, and Lucas Soto of Mind Your Language.
+Diamond partnered with the Helen Keller National Center to host a webinar highlighting strategies for creating workplaces that are accessible and welcoming to the deaf-blind community.
+The webinar consisted of a panel discussion featuring Joe Devon of Diamond, Chris Woodfill and Laila Chouinard of the Helen Keller National Center, Gloria Puentes of Sodexo, and Lucas Soto of Mind Your Language.

 1. The deaf-blind experience is different for everyone